snapfisher/akshack/Student/01-containers.md

 ### First a demo.

-The instructor will demo the application running on a Linux virtual machine, non-containerized
+The instructor will demo the application running on a Linux virtual machine, non-containerized.

 ### Building the Docker Image